Koli Point Action

 We recently discovered yet another cool World War II site in Guadalcanal, this time by pure chance.

-During a recent festival, we met two grandsons of national hero Sir Jacob Vouza, the Sergeant of the Solomon Islands Coastwatchers from World War II.
+During the recent Melanesian Art Festival, we met two grandsons of national hero Sir Jacob Vouza, the Sergeant of the Solomon Islands Coastwatchers from World War II.
 The Coastwatchers were military intelligence operatives stationed on remote Pacific islands like the Solomon Islands during World War II that observed enemy movements and rescued stranded Allies.